 God's Old Testament laws are perfect, but they won't save anyone because they require imperfect people to follow them perfectly.
 That's never gonna happen.
 That’s why the Old Covenant was replaced by the New Covenant, one that Jesus bought and paid for with His life.

 Jesus is the only one who followed the Old Covenant perfectly.
-That's why He was able to pay our sin debt.
+That's why He was able to die in our place without being held by death.
+(Romans 7:4Romans 8:1)

 9. He cannot set aside His basic character trait of love and the accompanying boundary of His perfect holiness.
 Love and holiness are both woven into His unchanging essence.

-His unchanging love means He can never love you more or never love you less.
+• His unchanging love means He can't love you more and can't love you less.
 His love is what it is.
-You can’t change it, but you can effect how He’s able to make it work in your life.
+You can’t change it because it's based on Him, not you.
+However, you can affect how He’s able to make it work in your life.
+(1 John 4:8)

-His love wants you with Him in heaven, but the boundary of His perfect holiness means you can be there only if you're in Jesus.
-That won't ever change.
+• His love wants you with Him in heaven, but the boundary of His perfect holiness means you can be there only if you're in Jesus.
+That requirement won't ever change.
+(Hebrews 13:8; James 1:17)

 No comments: